GayashaBudddhi/GayashaBudddhi/README.md

 Hi All, I'm Buddhi Amarasinghe - https://wordpress.com/me 👋

-I'm a former Trainee Software Engineer at 99x and currently a graduate student, Problem Solver, Programmer, Content Creator 👩‍🎓👩‍💻
+I'm a former Trainee Software Engineer at 99x and currently a Technical Consultant at Covalent Systems 👩‍🎓👩‍💻

 - 👋 Hello, I’m @Buddhi Amarasinghe
 - 👀 I love coding and try to make it happens
-- 🌱 I’m currently learning about Flutter mobile apps development and image processing
+- 🌱 I’m currently learning on IFS technologies
 - 💞️ I’m looking to collaborate on other content creators
 - 📫 Reach me : https://www.linkedin.com/in/buddhi-amarasinghe-64ab431ba/
 - 💴 Visit me on Wordpress - https://technicbea.wordpress.com/